All Episodes

 Yeah.

-I got a big nose and I hate Belson.
+I got a big nose.

-Why do you think it is that the United States got involved in uh Afghanistan and Iraq and sort of like allowed the 9-11 thing to happen?
+Why do you think it is that the United States got involved in Afghanistan and Iraq and sort of like allowed the 9-11 thing to happen?

-Oh well, they need the opium trade out of Afghanistan because the off-the-books narcotic budget pays for the covert operations they do everywhere else.
+Oh, they need the opium trade out of Afghanistan because the off-the-books narcotic budget pays for the covert operations they do everywhere else.

-Same reason they're in NAM.
+Same reason they were in NAM.

 And they went into Iraq because that's what Israel told them to do.